open-politics/SSARE/README.md

    curl -X GET "http://127.0.0.1:6969/search?query=Argentinia&top=5"
    ```

 The design philosophy underscores flexibility, allowing integration with any scraper script that aligns with the specified data structure.
-The infrastructure benefits from each additional source, enriching the system's capability to amass, store, and retrieve news content from a broad range of sources.
+The infrastructure benefits from each additional source, enriching the system's capability to amass, store, and retrieve news content efficiently.

-Create new scrapers and contribute!

 ## Upcoming Features